weaviate/weaviate-io/developers/weaviate/concepts/vector-quantization.md

 - [Scalar quantization (SQ)](#scalar-quantization)

 ## What is quantization?

 In general, quantization techniques reduce the memory footprint by representing numbers with lower precision numbers, like rounding a number to the nearest integer.
 In neural networks, quantization reduces the values of the weights or activations of the model stored as a 32-bit floating-point number (4 bytes) to a lower precision number, such as an 8-bit integer (1 byte).

+### What is vector quantization?

+Vector quantization is a technique that reduces the memory footprint of vector embeddings.
+Vector embeddings have been typically represented as 32-bit floating-point numbers.
+Vector quantization techniques reduce the size of the vector embeddings by representing them as smaller numbers, such as 8-bit integers or binary numbers.
+Some quantization techniques also reduce the number of dimensions in the vector embeddings.

 ## Product quantization